AverageAnarchist32/ESP32_Data_Center_Webpage/README.md

 ## Installation Guide

-Follow these steps to install and set up your "Automated_LEDcontroller" project:
+Follow these steps to install and set up your project:

 ### Prerequisites